Adelaide Fire Station

-Adelaide Fire Station is a fire station located in Adelaide, the state capital of South Australia.
+Adelaide Fire Station is a fire station located in Wakefield Street, Adelaide, the state capital of South Australia.

 It was designed by architects Rod Roach and Woodhead Australia, it is notable "for its innovative design is an outstanding example of postmodern architecture", it was designed and built during 1976 to 1983.

 The complex includes auxiliary buildings and a concrete training tower.

 It was listed on the South Australian Heritage Register on 16 September 2015.